mikeyuniverse/test-creatly-golang-dev/README.md

 It is necessary to implement a web service that will have the following endpoints.

 - POST /sign-up

+Used for registration, accepts email and password at the entrance.

 - POST /sign-in

+Used for authentication, accepts an email and password at the entrance.

 - POST /upload

+It is used to upload files that should later be uploaded to external Object Storage.

 - GET /files

+Returns information about all uploaded files (size, upload date, user ID, link to external storage).

 ## Run